Grace Young (Photo:Christine Han)

 The ancient technique of stir-frying played an important role in the culinary lives of Chinese migrants and their families, providing comfort and a way to remain faithful to the culinary traditions of their homeland.
 For many, opening a Chinese restaurant provided their only means of survival.
 Many immigrant families eked out livelihoods by opening chop suey parlors, where that bland, made-up dish found eager American eaters.

-Young—known as "the stir-fry guru" and "wok therapist"— demonstrates her stir-fry expertise as she shares tips on wok mastery for home cooks.
+In conversation with a Smithsonian host, Young—known as "the stir-fry guru" and "wok therapist"— demonstrates her stir-fry expertise as she shares tips on wok mastery for home cooks.
 She prepares a savory stir-fry of garlicky cabbage and bacon, a dish devised in the 1940s by Lin Ong, who settled with her husband in Albuquerque, New Mexico, in 1928.
 Like many Chinese Americans struggling to feed themselves and lacking traditional Chinese ingredients, she improvised a stir-fry with two common American elements to feed her nine children.

 Young recounts her own San Francisco family’s unlikely wok story and discusses how the versatile cooking utensil may be facing extinction despite its 2,000-year-old-history.
 She also covers the work she’s been doing to document the impact of COVID on Manhattan’s Chinatown and her campaign #SaveChineseRestaurants, as well her efforts to support the AAPI community nationwide.

 About Cooking Up History